 The Ranking Problem

-The previous search implementation worked: a flat array, cmdk's built-in filter, and substring matching across title, excerpt, and tags concatenated into a single value string.
+The previous search implementation worked fine: a flat array, cmdk's built-in filter, and substring matching across title, excerpt, and tags concatenated into a single value string.
 It covered 47 pages with zero API calls.

-The problem surfaced when I added tag discovery.
-Searching "React" matched every entry that mentioned React anywhere in its excerpt.
-A blog post titled "React" and a logistics case study that happened to mention React in passing ranked identically. cmdk's filter treats all text as one opaque string; it has no concept of fields or weights.
+The cracks showed when I added tag discovery.
+Searching "React" matched every entry that mentioned React anywhere in its excerpt, so a blog post titled "React" and a logistics case study that happened to mention React in passing ranked identically. cmdk's filter treats all the text as one opaque string; it has no concept of fields or weights.

-I needed ranked results without replacing cmdk's keyboard navigation, grouping, or accessibility.
-The fix was surgical: keep cmdk as the UI shell, swap out its search brain.
+I wanted ranked results without giving up cmdk's keyboard navigation, grouping, or accessibility, so the fix was surgical: keep cmdk as the UI shell and swap out its search brain.

 MiniSearch as a Ranking Policy

-MiniSearch is a 7KB full-text search library that runs entirely in the browser.
-The configuration is where ranking decisions live:
+MiniSearch is a 7KB full-text search library that runs entirely in the browser, and the configuration is where all the ranking decisions live:

 const ms = new MiniSearch<SearchEntry>({